Bjwebb/aid-platform-beta/README.md

 The product backlog represents all the items to potentially include in the Beta release.
 It uses the following lists,

 - Ideas - Coarse grained items to bring into the beta.
 Not necessarily fully understood or ready yet but roughly prioritized
+- In Progress - Should be called something else - simply a scratchpad for working on fleshing out items form the __Ideas__ list into deliverable features.
+- Ready Epics - These are epics that have been fleshed out and have features representing the epic in either Ready/Delivery/Live.
+Each epic should have a list of realted features (use the `#CARD_NO` notation to allow easy linking to them)
 - Ready - Features/Chores that are defined enough (Definition of Ready) that can be worked on by the Dev Team
 - Sprint Candidates - Items in here will be used for sprint planning - should be __prioritized__ as best as possible.
 Sprint Planning will be done through [PlanningPoker](http://kouphax.planningpoker.com/)
 - Live - Items that have been successfully delivered during a sprint.

 The __Sprint Candidates__ list will be used as a basis for sprint planning.
 Items from this list can be moved into the current sprints initial list once estimated.

+> There is currently an issue in trello that removes the labels from cards when moving cards between boards.
+We can do this manually for now.

 __[Sprint](https://trello.com/board/sprint-1/5107b4bee77a73bb56009a41)__